derrickeckardt/timestables/README.md

-# timestables
-Times Tables Practice
+# Times Tables
+An app for math learners to practice their times tables and division.

+# Keeps it Interesting
+Uses several features to keep the learning interesting.